 The general theme of our research is the study of evolutionary processes at the genomic level and the use of sequence information to investigate biodiversity, ecosystems, and environmental change.
 The work in our group spans from molecular evolutionary biology to technology development and bioinformatics.

-We have been involved in developing and testing taxonomic assignment approaches for various taxonomic groups and marker genes and a DNA metabarcoding sequences analysis pipeline, which integrates all aspects of NGS analysis from sample tracking to data interpretation through statistical and visualization tools.
-We have investigated and developed tools to enhance analysis of metabarcoding and biodiversity genomic data through machine-learning methods and refined analysis.
+We have been involved in developing and testing taxonomic assignment approaches for various taxonomic groups, marker genes and a DNA metabarcoding sequences analysis pipeline which integrates all aspects of next-generation sequencing (NGS) analysis from sample tracking to data interpretation through statistical and visualization tools.
+We have investigated and developed tools to enhance the analysis of metabarcoding and biodiversity genomic data through machine-learning methods and refined analysis.